Shaun Pearson

-Shaun Mark Pearson (born 28 April 1989) is an English football coach and former player who is assistant manager of Grimsby Town.
+Shaun Mark Pearson (born 28 April 1989) is an English football coach and former player who is currently a first team coach of side Lincoln City.

 Pearson was a centre-back who began his career at non-League side Spalding United in 2006 before moving to Stamford in 2008.
 A year later he moved up the football pyramid again by signing for Boston United where he enjoyed two seasons, earning promotion to the Conference North.
 In the summer of 2011 he joined Grimsby Town where he has picked up two Lincolnshire Senior Cup honours and a runners-up medal in the 2013 FA Trophy final as well as earning promotion to the Football League before joining Wrexham in 2017.
 He rejoined Grimsby and once again was part of a team who earned promotion back to the Football League.
 In his final season as a player he spent a month back on loan with Boston United eleven years after last playing for the club.